cockpit-project/cockpit/HACKING.md

 run these processes as your own user, although you won't be able to debug all the authentication logic in those cases.

-First of all make sure Cockpit is installed correctly.
-Even though we will be running cockpit-ws from the built sources this still relies on some of the right bits being installed in order for Cockpit to work (ie: PAM stack, UI files, cockpit-bridge, etc.)
+First of all, make sure Cockpit is correctly installed.
+Even though we will be running `cockpit-ws` from the built sources, this still relies on some of the right software being installed in order for Cockpit to work.
+(Such as: PAM stack, UI files, cockpit-bridge, etc.)

 This is how you would run cockpit-ws under gdb: